Saturday, 26 January 2013

-Happy Australia Day!
 I love Australia.
 Australia has fascinated me since I studied it years ago at primary school, and a few years ago I was lucky enough to tour the country on a fabulous holiday.
-January 26th 2013 is Australia Day, and so I put together some activities for us to do to teach Harry a little bit about the country.
-As an introduction I sat him through our holiday photos.
+Australia Day is celebrated on January 26th, and so I put together some activities for us to do to teach Harry a little bit about the country.
+As an introduction I first sat him through our holiday photos.
 They showed him the huge variety in terrain and climate across the country which is part of its appeal to me.
-We also talked about how when it is winter here it is summer in Australia and vice versa.
+We also talked in simple terms about how when it is winter here it is summer in Australia, and vice versa.

 Australia on the map

 Australia is a really easy country to find on the map.
-Inspired by this Australian Cookie Map we made our own Australia shaped biscuit.
+Inspired by an Australian cookie map that I saw online (sorry, the original link is no longer available) we made our own Australia shaped biscuit.
 I used my trusty shortbread recipe (175g plain flour, 50g sugar, 125g butter) because I know that it keeps its shape well when cooked.
 I printed out a good sized outline map and placed it under greaseproof paper.
 Then I rolled the dough out to cover the outline and cut around it with a sharp knife.
 When it was cooked we decorated with icing and sprinkes.
 I didn't bother too much about the details, but when Harry is a bit older and we do it again I'll try and encourage him to copy some of the natural features of the landscape using the decorations, following a map from the atlas like in the link above.

 Aboriginal art